spectrapepper/spectrapepper/README.rst

 Introduction
 ============

-**SpectraPepper** is a Python package that makes advanced analysis of spectroscopic data easy and accessible through straightforward, simple, and intuitive code.
+**spectrapepper** is a Python package that makes advanced analysis of spectroscopic data easy and accessible through straightforward, simple, and intuitive code.
 This library contains functions for every stage of spectroscopic methodologies, including data acquisition, pre-processing, processing, and analysis.
 In particular, advanced and high statistic methods are intended to facilitate, namely combinatorial analysis and machine learning, allowing also